anthony-murphy-lrn/demo-app/README.md

 - Verify all Learnosity environment variables are set correctly
 - Check that your Learnosity credentials are valid
 - Ensure the activity ID exists in your Learnosity account
+- Verify the selected regional endpoint is accessible
+- Check for "Signatures do not match" errors (resolved with domain separation)

 **Session Not Resuming**